agardnerIT/thekindkeptn/index.md

 The kind keptn is **not** designed as a production-ready installation.
 It is **not** designed for long term use.
 For those, you want [a proper installation of keptn](https://keptn.sh/docs/quickstart) or a SaaS hosted version.

-This microsite covers the basics of thekindkeptn.
-Full docs and tutorials are found on the [keptn site](https://keptn.sh).
+This microsite covers the basics of the kind keptn.
+It is not intended as a replacement for the full docs and tutorials on the [keptn site](https://keptn.sh).

 ----